Back to top

 Step 2: Set up Knox Service Plugin

-To ensure that Knox Authentication Manager performs optimally, admins should configure specific Knox Service Plugin policies with their UEM.
-For more information on Knox Service Plugin requirements, see Knox Service Plugin.
+To ensure that Knox Authentication Manager performs optimally, admins will need to configure specific Knox Service Plugin policies with their UEM/EMM.
+Refer to the Knox Service Plugin requirements page for more information.

-For instructions on how to set up Knox Service Plugin with your UEM, see its documentation.
+For instructions on how to set up Knox Service Plugin with your UEM/EMM, see Set up with a UEM.

-Knox Authentication Manager requires devices to be set up in a particular way, depending on your UEM.
-Read on to learn about how to set up these methods for your respective UEM.
+Knox Authentication Manager requires devices to be set up in a particular way, depending on your UEM/EMM.
+Read on to learn about how to set up these methods for your respective UEM/EMM.

 VMware Workspace ONE